In some scenarios returning an item makes more sense than voiding a transaction.

 For the examples below we recommended you return the item.

 For more information on how to return an item or process a void, please see the overview article - Overview: Voiding vs. Returning once a Payment has been Processed

-- Client needs to return unwanted paid items - you would return the items, send the items back to inventory by checking off that box, and then cash the client out.
+You would return the items, send the items back to inventory by checking off that box, and then cash the client out.

-Once you return the item and are ready to refund the remaining credit so it goes back on the client's card, you will need to reswipe the card or enter the credit card number manually on the credit card reader.
-If the client has a stored card you can process the refund using it.
-Otherwise you must leave the credit on the client's record as in store credit.
+Once you return the item and are ready to refund the remaining credit so it goes back on the client's card, you will need to re-swipe the card or enter the credit card number manually on the credit card reader.
+If the client has a stored card, you can process the refund using it.
+Otherwise, you must leave the credit on the client's record as in store credit.

 - Inventory will be updated if you chose to return the items to inventory.
 This should not require a manual update.

 - Payment History - You will only need to change the Deposit Date of the applied credit if the returned item was incorrectly placed on the client's record in the first place.
 If this occurs, you will return the incorrect item, add the new item, use the credit from the first item to pay for the correct item, and finally click Edit History to mark that the date you applied the credit was the same date they originally purchased the treatment and not the current date.

 - Sales/End of Shift Reports - Your reports will only be affected if you needed to Edit the Payment History.
 In this case you may need to rerun your report to ensure your bookkeeping is up to date.